cchitsiang/awesome-stars/topics.md

 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour
 - [alibaba/rax](https://github.com/alibaba/rax) - 🐰 Rax is a progressive framework for building universal application. https://rax.js.org
-- [encoredev/encore](https://github.com/encoredev/encore) - Encore is the Backend Development Platform purpose-built to help you create event-driven and distributed systems.
+- [encoredev/encore](https://github.com/encoredev/encore) - Encore is the Backend Development Platform for building distributed systems and event-driven applications.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 25+ databases and any API.
 - [soywod/react-pin-field](https://github.com/soywod/react-pin-field) - 📟 React component for entering PIN codes.
 - [glideapps/glide-data-grid](https://github.com/glideapps/glide-data-grid) - 🚀 Glide Data Grid is a no compromise, outrageously react fast data grid with rich rendering, first class accessibility, and full TypeScript support.